Four Considerations to Reposition Your Workplace Environment

 - Create flexible spaces where people are encouraged and empowered to adjust their work settings to fit their needs.

-Workplace design trend: Create spaces that are residentially comfortable and feel like home.
-For more design trends, read our blog: Office Renovation Ideas for 2021.
+Workplace design trend: Create residentially comfortable spaces and feel at home.
+For more design trends, please read our blog: Office Renovation Ideas for 2021.

 How can you consider mentorship in the next iteration of your workspace?

 Lack of access to mentorship and a clear path for career development has been identified as one of the biggest challenges of working in a remote environment.
 Now is the time to think about ways to create environments and policies that allow people to perceive professional and personal growth.
-Like most interpersonal, relationship-focused interactions, mentorship is more meaningful face to face.
-The biggest mistake leaders make is forgetting to establish a clear path forward for employees.
-You will struggle to retain valuable leaders-in-development if your workplace does not support their growth.
+Like most interpersonal, relationship-focused interactions, mentorship is more meaningful face-to-face.
+Leaders’ biggest mistake is forgetting to establish a clear path forward for employees.
+You will struggle to retain valuable leaders in development if your workplace does not support their growth.
 Encourage connectivity, provide a strong, positive organizational culture, and offer access to established, respected leaders for guidance and feedback for development.